kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

   - name: MY-BUCKET-1 [5]
     ...
 type: Opaque
-data: [6]
+data:
   ACCESS_KEY_ID: BASE64_ENCODED-1
   SECRET_ACCESS_KEY: BASE64_ENCODED-2
+  ...
+[6]
 ```
 1. same name as the OBC.
 Unique since the secret is in the same namespace as the OBC.
 1. namespce of the originating OBC.
-1. label may be used to associate all artifacts under a paeticular provisioner.
+1. label may be used to associate all artifacts under a particular provisioner.
 1. finalizers set and cleared by the lib's OBC controller.
 Prevents accidental deletion of the Secret.
 1. ownerReference makes this secret a child of the originating OBC for clean up purposes.
+1. ACCESS_KEY_ID and SECRET_ACCESS_KEY are the only secret keys defined by the library.
+Provisioners are able to cause the lib to create additional keys by returning  the `AdditionalSecretConfig` field.
-1. **Note:** the library will create the Secret using `stringData:` and let the Secret API base64 encode the values.
+**Note:** the library will create the Secret using `stringData:` and let the Secret API base64 encode the values.
 Eg:
 ```
 stringData: